phl0/AMBE3003USB/README.md

 This is the initial version.
 Apparently it has two errors: The power supply is faulty due to R42 being to small in value.
 Bypassing the resistor works basically.
 The 1v9 rail draws to much power resulting in U5 running hot.
 The second issue is that this revision does not support hardware reset of the AMBE3003 CPU.
 Soft reset does not work 100% reliably.
 In this case only un- and re-plugging the device works.

+This is the link to the [Mouser project](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=42f49e97ec) shopping cart.

 *This version is not recommended for (re-)production!*

 ## Version 1.1